osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 		]
 	},
 ```
-The inclusion of `RespectEligibility` makes it so Shadowheart is no longer the sole recipient of the item after she receives 2 of them, spreading them out across the rest of the party until every has 2, at which point she will start receiving them again.
+The inclusion of `RespectEligibility` makes it so Shadowheart is no longer the sole recipient of the item after she receives 2 of them, spreading them out across the rest of the party until everyone has 2, at which point she will start receiving them again.
 If you remove `RespectEligibility`, ShadowHeart will always receive the item, no matter what.

 </details>